 For those of you who appreciate the “story” that boards can tell, see figure 3, below.
 This is a truly unique pine board with a very old pruning mark that was revealed when the log was sawn.
 (Thanks to Tom Fletcher in our flooring shop for spotting this.)
 The flat dark lines at the ends of the knots indicate where the tree was pruned.
 As you can see, the tree healed quickly and went on to produce clear grain.
 This board is 24″ wide and comes from a tree with an estimated age of 125-175 years.

-Visit our gallery of wide plank pine floors for more information on the merits of Eastern White Pine and to browse photos showing how the application of stains and/or finishes can change the look of a pine floor.
+Visit our gallery of wide plank pine floors for more information and to browse photos showing how the application of stains and/or finishes can change the look of a wide pine floor.

 The lengths of the floor boards you choose for your room will have a big impact on the overall look of your floor.
 Longer plank lengths create a clean visual line because there are fewer end or butt seams/joints (places where the ends of the boards butt up against each other).
 In fact, depending on the dimensions of your room, you might be able to eliminate butt seams all together by using long planks.
 We frequently get requests from clients looking for long planks in order to avoid butt joints on their floor.